-Join Gini von Courter for an in-depth discussion in this video Creating and arranging visualizations, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video Creating and arranging visualizations, part of Learning Microsoft Power BI Desktop.

 - [Voiceover] If you've been working along with me in this course, then this file is a file that you would have created probably saved under the name CountriesAndPopData.
 This is our big merged file with all of the information about countries, population, and population growth and we are going to use it to create some visualizations.
 Click Report so that you can open Report and that's what we have here, an open canvas.
 There are multiple pages that are passable.